nzfeng/signed-heat-demo/README.md

 This Github repository demonstrates the _Signed Heat Method (SHM)_ on **2D surface domains**, including triangle meshes, polygon meshes, and point clouds.
 The Signed Heat Method is implemented in [geometry-central](https://geometry-central.net/), this is just a demo application.

-If you're interested in using the Signed Heat Method in 3D volumetric domains, go to [this Github repository](https://github.com/signed-heat-3d; and for digital surface domains, [this Github repository](https://github.com/signed-heat-method-digital).
-(These repos are separate since they involve additional dependencies.)
+If you're interested in using the Signed Heat Method in 3D volumetric domains, go to [this Github repository](https://github.com/signed-heat-3d).

 ![teaser image](media/teaser.png)